 Each year our office verifies information from applications selected by the federal processor in accordance with regulatory mandates.
-FAFSA/California Dream Application data elements from selected applications are verified through requests for documents.
+FAFSA/ California Dream Application data elements from selected applications are verified through requests for documents.
 We may also request documents in order to resolve conflicting information or when we have insufficient information.
 Verification requirements apply equally to all students who are being verified regardless of whether the application was selected by the federal processor or by our office.
 The documentation needed for verification varies according to the items that need to be verified.

-Required documents are due by June 16th.
-Failure to submit documents by the deadline can result in loss of eligibility for university grants for the entire academic year.
+Required documents are due by June 15th.
+Failure to submit documents by the deadline can result in loss of eligibility for university scholarships, work-study, and UCSB loan eligibility for the entire academic year.

-Students selected for verification are notified via email and will be directed to a link on the Documents Tab of My Aid Status to our new document submission tool.
-Failure to submit documents by the deadline of June 16th can result in loss of eligibility for university grants for the entire academic year.
+Students selected for verification are notified via email and will be directed to a link on the Documents Tab of My Aid Status to our document submission tool.
+Failure to submit documents by the deadline of June 15th can result in loss of eligibility for UCSB scholarship for the entire academic year.